 Once sufficient time has passed, you can strain the flowers from the honey by slightly heating the mixture (don’t go above 110 degrees F since high temperatures negate the benefits of honey) then straining through cheesecloth.
 Alternatively, you can do what I do and just leave the flowers in and spoon around them.
 You can actually eat the honeyed flowers by the spoonful too.
 I find them quite yummy!

 The shelf life of this honey (strained) is at least a year, but if you don’t strain the flowers be sure to check for freshness each time before consuming.

 Here are some ways to use your Spring Tonic Honey:

-- Detoxing (Blood Cleansing): Take one to two tablespoons of unstrained Spring Tonic Honey per day.
+- Detoxing: Take one to two tablespoons of unstrained Spring Tonic Honey per day.
 Eat the flower petals as well!
-For a stronger liver detox, you can make a tea from dandelion leaves and drink daily.
+For a stronger effect, you can make a tea from dandelion leaves and drink daily.
 (Finely mince leaves and place in a jar.
 Pour boiling water over and cap with a saucer.
 Let sit until cool enough to drink.)
-Note: therapeutic levels of dandelion are contraindicated for those with active gallstones or on prescription diuretics.
+Note: high levels of dandelion are contraindicated for those with active gallstones or on prescription diuretics.